Install and Setup

 TensorFlow 1.x backend

 Export DDE_BACKEND as tensorflow.compat.v1 to specify TensorFlow 1.x backend.
-The required TensorFlow version is 2.2.0 or later.
 Essentially, TensorFlow 1.x backend uses the API tensorflow.compat.v1 in TensorFlow 2.x and disables the eager execution:

 import tensorflow.compat.v1 as tf